rdkcentral/Lightning/docs/RenderEngine/Shaders/Pixelate.md

 # Pixelate

-With the Pixelate shader you can pixalate the to be rendered texture with a specific pixel size.
+With the Pixelate shader, you can pixelate the texture to be rendered with a specific pixel size.

 ## Usage